Number of migrants registering in Germany falls markedly in January

 Germany has also reimposed spot controls on border points with Austria used by incoming migrants and is seeking to speed up deportations of those not qualifying for asylum.

-Merkel has said the number of migrants entering Germany will fall after 1.1 million people arrived last year.
-Germany was the final destination for the vast majority of migrants who reached the European continent in 2015.
+Merkel has said the number of migrants entering Germany will fall after 1.1 million people arrived last year - the final destination for the vast majority who reached the European continent in 2015.

-Public unease has grown since a wave of sexual assaults on women in Cologne at New Year that police say were carried out largely by young men of Arab and North African appearance.
+Public unease has grown since a slew of sexual assaults on women in Cologne at New Year which police say were carried out largely by young men of Arab and North African appearance.

 Among last month's total, some 35,822 were from Syria and about 18,000 from both Iraq and Afghanistan.